-Skills Development Webiny V5 to V6 Migration Patterns
+Skills Development Webiny V5 To V6 Migration Guide

 webiny-v5-to-v6-migration

-This guide provides comprehensive migration patterns for upgrading existing Webiny v5 code to the v6 architecture.
-It details key architectural shifts, such as replacing ContextPlugins with Dependency Injection (DI) services, converting event subscriptions to EventHandler features, and restructuring plugin arrays into feature registrations.
-It is an essential resource for developers and AI agents performing major framework upgrades.
+Provides comprehensive migration patterns for converting existing v5 Webiny code to the v6 architecture.
+It details key architectural shifts, including replacing ContextPlugins with Dependency Injection (DI) Services, updating event subscriptions to specialized EventHandler Features, and adopting the feature-based container registration model.
+Essential for developers and AI agents performing major framework upgrades.

 Get Skill